QuentinP-dev/ternarytree/README.md

 #### 2. Link the header file to your project

-Since this project only contain one header file, you have nothing more to do than include the [ternarytree.hpp](/include/ternarytree.hpp) file to your project like this :
+Since this project only contains one header file, you have nothing more to do than include the [ternarytree.hpp](/include/ternarytree.hpp) file to your project like this :
 ```c++
 #include "path/to/the/file/ternarytree.hpp"